fbennett/quizzer/README.md

 # Quizzer

-A lightweight, low-security quiz engine
+A lightweight quiz engine for `node.js`

 --------------------